-At New Freedom Eye Center, Dr. Burns and his team of experienced medical professionals are dedicated to providing you with the best possible vision correction experience and results.
+At New Freedom Eye Center in San Diego, Dr. Burns and his team of experienced medical professionals are dedicated to providing you with the best possible vision correction experience and results.
 They thoroughly explain all proposed treatments and take the time to answer any questions you might have.
 Please peruse this list of frequently asked questions to learn more about various vision correction procedures offered at New Freedom Eye Center’s San Diego, Temecula and Hemet locations.

 - What is the difference between myopia, hyperopia, astigmatism and presbyopia?